westermo/westermo.github.io/_posts/2021-06-24-bridge-forwarding-problem.md

 tag: troubleshooting
 ---

-Recent Linux distributions (2021) have enabled Bridge Firewalling by default.
-In particular on Ubuntu 21.04 this has been know to cause a fair amount of head scratching!
+Recent Linux distributions (2021) have enabled *Bridge Firewalling* by default.
+In particular on Ubuntu 21.04 this has been known to cause a fair amount of head scratching!

 This blog post shows how to rectify the problem using `sysctl`.